Frequently Asked Questions

 What is the MVM Convenient Care Program?

 We are a primary care practice dedicated to providing high-quality healthcare services to our Island community.
-We understand that you may have a primary care provider elsewhere but need medical attention while you are on Island.
-Because there are no urgent care clinics on Martha’s Vineyard, we created the Convenient Care Program - as an addition to our primary care practice - so that you can get the help you need when you need it.
+Because there are no urgent care clinics on Martha’s Vineyard, we created the Convenient Care Program, as an addition to our primary care practice, so that you can get the help you need when you need it.

-We have implemented Convenient Care Fees for our non-primary care patients only.
+Convenient Care Fees apply only to our non-primary care patients.
 These fees support:

 Do you test for alpha-gal?

-Alpha-gal cases have skyrocketed on Martha’s Vineyard, from just nine tests ordered and two positives in 2020 to 1,632 ordered with 724 positives in 2025.
+Yes.
+Alpha-gal cases have skyrocketed on Martha’s Vineyard over the past several years.
 Researchers are still working to understand how alpha-gal is transmitted, its long-term effects, and the most effective treatment options.
-We can test for alpha-gal and if need be help you adjust your lifestyle.
+We test for alpha-gal and our new Tick Center offers more supportive protocols than anywhere else on Martha’s Vineyard.

 Do you test for Lyme Disease?